szymor/anarch/README.md

 ### Why ray casting and not e.g. BSP?

 This all started with me just creating a very simple ray casting library while playing around with Pokitto, since ray casting is pretty simple.
 It e.g. allows easy creation of levels and doesn't require precomputation of accelerating structures.
-I kept improving the library and ended up with ray castlib, a more advanced ray casting library.
+I kept improving the library and ended up with raycastlib, a more advanced ray casting library.
 The idea of creating a Doom clone wasn't planned from the beginning so when it came, I simply used what I had.
 Sure, BSP would work too, but raycasting makes Anarch kind of unique, there is not many similar games.
 Lately I've been thinking about creating a BSP library too, so maybe there will once be Anarch 2, who knows?

 ### Why CC0?
 Why not MIT or copyleft?